18 January - 21 February 2023

 The following requirements must be fulfilled in order for the organisation to be eligible to apply for the grant.
 We carry out checks, and reject applications that do not fulfil the requirements.

 Focus and proposed visiting researcher

-The researcher nominated as the visiting researcher shall be an internationally prominent researcher within the field of the Holocaust, victims of the Holocaust and anti-Semitism.
+The researcher proposed for the visiting researcher grant shall be an internationally prominent researcher within the field of the Holocaust, victims of the Holocaust and anti-Semitism.

-The researcher nominated must not already be active in Sweden.
-The researcher must also be aware of the nomination and what acceptance of the nomination entails.
-If the nominated candidate declines to accept, the HEI cannot propose a replacement.
+The researcher proposed must not already be active in Sweden.
+The researcher must also be aware that they are being proposed, and also what acceptance of the proposal entails.
+If the proposed researcher declines to accept, the higher education institution (HEI) cannot propose a replacement.

 The visiting researcher is expected to take part in the department’s research and contribute to strengthening the existing research environment.

-The visiting researcher shall be employed by the administrating organisation throughout the visit.
+The visiting researcher awarded the grant shall be employed by the administrating organisation throughout the visit.

-The applicant for the grant must be a Swedish higher education institution (HEI) or other research organisations that has been approved as an administrating organisation Opens in new window. for grants from the Swedish Research Council.
+The applicant for the grant must be a Swedish HEI or another organisation that has been approved as an administrating organisation Opens in new window. for grants from the Swedish Research Council.